OpenGene/MutScan/README.md

-  -r, --ref         reference fasta file name (only needed when mutation file is a VCF) (string [=]) -h, --html        filename of html report, no html report if not specified (string [=]) -t, --thread      worker thread number, default is 4 (int [=4]) -?, --help        print this message
+  -r, --ref         reference fasta file name (only needed when mutation file is a VCF) (string [=]) -h, --html        filename of html report, no html report if not specified (string [=]) -t, --thread      worker thread number, default is 4 (int [=4]) -k, --mark        when mutation file is a vcf file, --mark means only process the records with FILTER column is M -?, --help        print this message
 ```
 The plain text result, contains the detected mutations and their support reads, will be printed directly.
 You can use `>` to redirect output to a file, like: